Table of Contents

 Since Alexandria adopted Vision Zero in December 2017, the dashboard has recorded 29 fatal crashes on city-maintained streets through late November 2025, the most recent dashboard update.
 When state- and federally-owned roads within city limits are included, the total rises to 43.
 The city announced in February 2024 that it had ended 2023 with zero traffic fatalities, calling the result a milestone for its Vision Zero efforts.
 The dashboard has since recorded two fatal crashes on city streets in each of 2024 and 2025; citywide fatalities across all road ownerships totaled six in 2024 and four in 2025.

-Monday's pedestrian death at N. Saint Asaph and Montgomery streets was on city-maintained roads and will be added to the dashboard when it is next updated.
-Two additional 2026 fatalities occurred within Alexandria's city limits on state- or federally-owned roads — a pedestrian killed in a hit-and-run on I-395 near the Duke Street exit on March 24, and a motorcyclist killed on I-495 on April 15 — both of which are being investigated by Virginia State Police.
+Monday's fatal crash at N. Saint Asaph and Montgomery streets, in which a driver struck and killed a pedestrian, occurred on city-maintained roads and will be added to the dashboard when it is next updated.
+Two additional 2026 fatalities occurred within Alexandria's city limits on state- or federally-owned roads — a driver struck and killed a pedestrian on I-395 near the Duke Street exit on March 24 and then fled the scene, and a motorcyclist was killed on I-495 on April 15 — both of which are being investigated by Virginia State Police.

 Separately, the city this week began installing new adaptive traffic signal cabinets along Duke Street as part of its Smart Mobility Program.
 According to the city, the new system uses video and LiDAR-based detection to adjust signal timing in real time.
 Additional intersection upgrades are scheduled along the corridor in the coming months.

-Anyone with information about Thursday's hit-and-run may contact APD's non-emergency line at 703-746-4444.
+Anyone with information about the Wednesday-night King Street crash may contact APD's non-emergency line at 703-746-4444.
 Tips may be left anonymously.

 This story will be updated as more information becomes available.